 Locally, our Arts Month initiative takes the form of a coordinated marketing campaign in print, radio, television, billboards, bus shelters, email, social media, etc. that is designed to raise awareness for the area’s creative community and showcase the many exciting arts & cultural events taking place across the Pikes Peak region during the month of October.
 We always kickoff Arts Month with a free community party called the Artini!
-The 2017 Artiniwas held on on Friday, September 29th from 5:30-8:30PM at The Mining Exchange — we’ll be taking over all of the hotel’s banquet rooms as well as the adjacent Gold Room!
-The following week, we dedicated our new Art-o-Mat machine at the Pioneers Museum on Wednesday, October 4th, and hosted our annual Business & Arts Lunch at the Antlers Hotel on Friday, October 6th.
+SAVE THE DATE: the 2018 Artini will held on Friday, September 28th from 5:30-8:30PM at The Mining Exchange — we’ll be taking over all of the hotel’s banquet rooms as well as the adjacent Gold Room!
+The following week, the Cultural Office will host our 11th annual Business & Arts Lunch at the Antlers Hotel on Friday, October 5th.
 Also, throughout the month of October, the ArtPOP program (produced in partnership with the Pikes Peak Arts Council) will feature 20 difference “pop-up” art performances and presentations at various locations throughout the community!
 Check back for more specials events taking place during Arts Month 2018.

-For 2017, we will continue to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four weeks in October (starting 10/2).
-The themes for each of the four weeks align with several of the category headers on PeakRadar.com (i.e., Week #1-Visual Arts; Week #2-Theatre & Film; Week #3-Poetry, Prose & Comedy; and Week #4-Music & Dance).
+For 2018, we will continue to use a “themed” approach to marketing Arts Month, with a focus on different artistic genres during each of the four weeks in October (starting Monday, 10/1).
+The themes for each of the four weeks align with several of the category headers on PeakRadar.com (Week #1-Visual Arts; Week #2-Theatre & Film; Week #3-Poetry, Prose & Comedy; and Week #4-Music & Dance).
 Along with targeted advertising around these four themes, there will also be general marketing for the entire Arts Month brand, and for promotion (via the PeakRadar.com platform) of all of the arts & cultural programming happening during October.
 In addition to collaborating with artists, arts organizations, and other community partners, we’ll also work closely with our elected officials to recognize and promote the importance of Arts Month through formal public proclamations.

 Here are a few ways that you can personally engage the Arts Month celebration: